Nervous System Stress in Children: Signs and Natural Support

 You notice your little one struggling with sleep, throwing more tantrums than usual, or just seeming “off” somehow.
 Maybe they’re dealing with recurring ear infections or digestive issues that don’t seem to have a clear cause.
+As a parent, these moments can feel overwhelming.

 Proudly serving families in Cooper City, Davie, Pembroke Pines, Hollywood, Weston, and throughout Broward County, FL.

-How Do Children Develop Subluxations?
+How Do Children Develop Nervous System Stress?

 • C-section deliveries